cisco-ce/workspace-integrations-nodejs/README.md

 1. Long polling

 The integration is itself responsible for continuously asking Webex for updates.
 This integration does not require a public web server, and can therefore be run inside a protected intranet.
+It's a simple mechanism that is handled entirely by the SDK itself.

 2. Web hooks

 The integration is hosted on a public site (must be https), and receives the device data as web hooks from Webex.
-Typically needed if you want to provide a public integration that customers can pay for and use, without any hosting anything themselves.
+Typically needed if you want to provide a public integration that customers can pay for and use, without hosting anything themselves.

 ## Web hooks